U.S. jobless claims fall; four-week average hits 8-1/2-year low

 U.S. stock index futures held gains, while prices of U.S. Treasuries turned flat, paring earlier gains, after the claims data.
 The U.S. dollar was trading higher against the euro.

-Claims are now at levels where the scope for further declines is limited as the labour market normalizes.
+Claims are now at levels where the scope for further declines is limited as the labor market normalizes.
 As such, hiring will need to pick up significantly for job growth to accelerate.

-The slow pace of layoffs as well as steady hiring are helping to strengthen labour market conditions, fanning speculation of an early interest rate increase from the Federal Reserve.
+The slow pace of layoffs as well as steady hiring are helping to strengthen labor market conditions, fanning speculation of an early interest rate increase from the Federal Reserve.

 But with the ranks of the long-term unemployed, discouraged job seekers and part-time workers still large, the U.S. central bank has given little indication it is in a hurry to lift its benchmark interest rate, which it has kept near zero since December 2008.

-Fed officials last month acknowledged the improvement in labour market conditions, but said "significant underutilisation of labour resources" remained.
+Fed officials last month acknowledged the improvement in labor market conditions, but said "significant underutilization of labor resources" remained.

 Thursday's jobless claims report showed the number of people still receiving benefits after an initial week of aid dropped by 24,000 to 2.52 million in the week ended July 26.